zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Rotates a file identified by its name.

-   :f: The name of the file to rotate
+   :param f: The name of the file to rotate

    :returns: Rotation statistics which include the original file name, the name